Lois McNay

 Publications

-‘Agency’ in Lisa Disch and Mary Hawkesworth (eds), Oxford Handbook of Feminist Theory.
-Oxford University Press: Forthcoming.
+‘Agency’ In Lisa Disch and Mary Hawkesworth (eds) Oxford Handbook of Feminist Theory.
+Oxford University Press: 2016.

 Where Next?